 You can speak to this desire by promoting the social and environmental justice history and current work of your university.

 Are your labs working on new technologies for a fossil fuel free future?
 Promote it.
 Did it play an active role in the Civil Rights Movement?
 Promote it.

 By showing how your school has worked to change the world, you’ll find new students who are looking to do the same thing.

-Your content is just the beginning of how to reach Gen Z. With the power of digital marketing, you can make sure the great content you’ve developed gets in front of as many potential students as possible.
+Your content is just the beginning of how to reach Gen Z. With the power of digital enrollment marketing, you can make sure the great content you’ve developed gets in front of as many potential students as possible.